 - Reviews and acts on complaints against licensed administrators

-- Refers consumers needing to solve problems about care provided in Minnesota nursing homes to other state and private agencies for help.
+- Provides referrals to consumers needing to solve problems about the care provided in Minnesota nursing homes to other state and private agencies for help.

-To become licensed as an administrator a person must meet board requirements and pass examinations to test knowledge of nursing home administration.
-To remain licensed, an administrator must meet continuing education requirements set by the board and practice in accord with federal and state laws, regulations and standards.
+To become licensed as an administrator or director a person must meet board requirements and pass examinations to test knowledge of long-term care services and supports.
+To remain licensed, an administrator or director must meet continuing education requirements set by the board and practice in accordance with federal and state laws, regulations, and standards.

-Minnesota has approximately 385 nursing homes that must be administered by persons licensed by BENHA.
-The board has about 850 licensees and issues about 50 new licenses each year.
+Minnesota has approximately 385 nursing homes that must be administered by persons licensed by BELTSS.
+The board has about 900 licensed NHAs and issues about 80 new licenses each year as of April 2021.
+We look forward to working with the newly licensed Assisted Living Director community and the approximately 100 NAB-certified, licensed Health Services Executives.